git-cola/git-cola.github.io/share/doc/git-cola/html/sources/git-cola.txt

 cola.inotify
 ------------
-Set to `false` to disable inotify support.
+Set to `false` to disable file system change monitoring.
+Defaults to `true`, but also requires either Linux with inotify support or Windows with `pywin32` installed for file system change monitoring to actually function.
-Defaults to `true` when the `pyinotify` module is available.

 cola.refreshonfocus
 ----------------------